ncsu-landscape-dynamics/popsborder/README.md

 ### Does a new import rule increase chance of missing a pest?

-With a given a (example) configuration of the shipment generation and the CFRP, we can get a table like this relating number of flowers in CFRP and percentage of shipments with undiscovered pests (total number of flowers is 6):
+With a given (example) configuration of the shipment generation and the CFRP, we can get a table like this relating number of flowers in CFRP and percentage of shipments with undiscovered pests (total number of flowers is 6):